tralkan/syron/README.md

 3. Deploy your smart contract(s)

-Run the command below to deploy the smart contract to the target network.
+Run the command below to deploy the smart contracts to the target network.
 Make sure to have some funds in your deployer account to pay for the transaction.

 ```
 yarn deploy --network network_name
 ```

-4. Verify your smart contract
+4. Verify smart contracts

-You can verify your smart contract on Etherscan by running:
+You can verify on Etherscan by running:

 ```
 yarn verify --network network_name